prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 113 - Duration of the oral hearing

 1. Without prejudice to the application of the principle of proportionality, the presiding judge shall endeavour to complete the oral hearing within one day.
-The presiding judge may set time limits for parties ’ oral submissions in advance of the oral hearing.
+The presiding judge may set time limits for parties ' oral submissions in advance of the oral hearing.

 2. Oral testimony at the oral hearing or at any separate hearing shall be limited to is sues identified by the judge-rapporteur or the presiding judge as having to be decided on the basis of oral evidence.

-3. The presiding judge may, after consulting the panel, limit a party ’s oral submissions if the panel is sufficiently informed.
+3. The presiding judge may, after consulting the panel, limit a party 's oral submissions if the panel is sufficiently informed.

 ###### Rule 114 - Adjournment where the Court considers that further evidence is required

-In exceptional cases, the Court may, after hearing the parties ’ oral submissions, decide to adjourn proceedings and call for further evidence.
+In exceptional cases, the Court may, after hearing the parties ' oral submissions, decide to adjourn proceedings and call for further evidence.

 ###### Rule 115 - The oral hearing